Congress Passed the Families First Coronavirus Response Act

 - Amount of pay: The rate of pay during paid sick leave is:

-- For employees taking paid sick leave to fulfill caregiving obligations, or because the employee is experiencing one of the conditions covered by the catchall provision discussed above (i.e., as specified by the Secretary of Health and Human Services in consultation with the Secretary of the Treasury and the Secretary of Labor), the greater of the employee’s regular wages and the applicable federal, state, or local minimum wage, subject to a limit of $200 per day or $2,000 in the aggregate.
+For employees taking paid sick leave to fulfill caregiving obligations, or because the employee is experiencing one of the conditions covered by the catchall provision discussed above (i.e., as specified by the Secretary of Health and Human Services in consultation with the Secretary of the Treasury and the Secretary of Labor), the greater of two-thirds of the employee’s regular wages and two-thirds of the applicable federal, state, or local minimum wage, subject to a limit of $200 per day or $2,000 in the aggregate.

 For calculating part-time employees’ regular rates of pay whose schedules vary from week to week, the employer shall use the following calculation to determine such employee’s regular rate of pay: (i) the average hours that the employee was scheduled per day over the 6-month period prior to the date the employee takes leave, or (ii) if the employee did not work for the prior 6-month period, the reasonable expectation of the employee at the time of hiring of the average number of hours per day that the employee normally would have been scheduled.